Play

 Festivals & Events

 During the summer, there are major music and art festivals, block parties and church festivals throughout Milwaukee.
-The largest festival is Summerfest, which will be held on several weekends in September this year, draws nearly 900,000 people to Milwaukee’s lakefront Henry W. Maier Festival Park, a spectacular venue that offers stunning views of Milwaukee’s skyline as well as panoramic vista of Lake Michigan.
+The largest festival is Summerfest, which draws over 624,000 people to Milwaukee’s lakefront Henry W. Maier Festival Park, a spectacular venue that offers stunning views of Milwaukee’s skyline as well as a panoramic vista of Lake Michigan.
 The festival park also is used to stage the many events organized by local ethnic groups, including Festa Italiana, German Fest, Irish Fest, Mexican Fiesta, and Polish Fest.
 Festivals, however, aren’t confined to the lakefront.
 In July, Milwaukeeans celebrate the beginning of the French Revolution at Bastille Days, a downtown block party that’s considered to be the largest celebration of its kind in the country.
 Greek Fest is an annual celebration held at State Fair Park.
-Catholic parishes hold weekend galas throughout the city, while River Rhythms draws hundreds of people to the Milwaukee River in the summer.
+Catholic parishes hold weekend galas throughout the city, while the Milwaukee Public Market’s Riverwalk Commons Concert Series draws hundreds of people to the Milwaukee River over the course of the summer.
 Nor are festivals confined to Milwaukee.
 Racine’s 1,000-slip marina is a focal point of activity throughout the summer as well.
 The city’s nationally famous fishing contest, Salmon-A-Rama, draws participants from around the country in July.
 And the historic community of Cedarburg is known for its annual Strawberry Festival.

 Summerfest